On estimating the entropy of shallow circuit outputs: Preliminaries

-The so-called ``\LWE\ assumption'' is that no quantum polynomial-time procedure can solve the $LWE_{n,q,\chi}$ problem with more than a negligible advantage in $\lambda$, even when given access to a quantum polynomial-size state depending on the parameters $n,m,q$ and $\chi$ of the problem.
+Typically, an instance of \LWE\ is parametrized by a number $\lambda > 0$, referred to as the \emph{security parameter}.
+We think of all the LWE parameters $n, m, q$ as being functions of $\lambda$.
+The so-called (non-uniform) ``\LWE\ assumption'' is that no quantum polynomial-time procedure can solve LWE (either in the search or decision version) with more than a negligible advantage in $\lambda$, even when given access to a quantum polynomial-size state that depends on $\lambda$.

-For the reduction from \lwe\ to \QEDlog\ we make use of ``extended trapdoor claw-free functions (ETCF),'' introduced in~\cite{mahadev2018classical}.
-Briefly, an ETCF consists of two families of functions, denoted $\mathcal{F}$ and $\mathcal{G}$.
-The first family, $\mathcal{F}$, is referred to as a ``trapdoor injective family'' and consists of a pair of functions $(f_{k,0}, f_{k,1})$ that have disjoint ranges.
-The second, $\mathcal{G}$, is referred to as a ``noisy trapdoor claw-free family (NTCF)'', introduced in~\cite{brakerski2018}, and consists of a pair of functions $(g_{k, 0}, g_{k, 1})$ that have overlapping ranges\footnote{The specific functions we consider will be functions that output probability distributions.
-The NTCF function pair will produce distributions with overlapping supports.}, essentially acting as a one-way $2$-to-$1$ function.
-While we do not require all the properties of ETCF functions for our results, we give the full definitions of these functions for completeness.

-The following definitions are taken from~\cite[Section 4]{mahadev2018classical}, with similar definitions in~\cite[Section 3]{brakerski2018}.
-Note that we have flipped the naming convention of these functions with respect to how they were originally defined in~\cite{mahadev2018classical, brakerski2018}.
-In other words, for us the $\mathcal{F}$ family is the injective family and the $\mathcal{G}$ family is the NTCF one, whereas in the cited results this is reversed.
-This was done in order to be consistent with referenced injective functions denoted $f$ from other results.
-We start with the definition of the NTCF family: